Search within:

 Reinvestment or Temporary Suspension of Endowment Distributions

 The Foundation understands that consistent and thorough use of annual endowment distributions promotes good donor stewardship and helps to accomplish the endowment’s long-term goal of intergenerational equity.
-Therefore, unless a gift agreement requires reinvestment, unspent endowment distributions will be carried forward for use in the subsequent fiscal year and will not be reinvested in the endowment.
+Therefore, whenever possible, the Foundation encourages the University to spend endowment distributions in their entirety in the year that the appropriation is made available for spending.

 Exception requests will be made by the Foundation’s President and CEO in consultation with the Foundation’s Treasurer and CFO.
 Exception requests will be presented to the Finance Committee for consideration, then forwarded to the Foundation’s Board of Trustees for approval.